APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 Problem Statement Exercise

-Amir needs to find cheaper motorbike repair services or find cheaper alternatives to buy a bike.
+Amir needs to find other cheaper motorbike repair services or find cheaper alternatives to buy a bike.

 User Experience Exercise - Redesign boarding pass to better serve the passenger (user) than the airline (company).